-The first studio opened in Saratoga in 1993 and was followed by Los Gatos, Fremont, San Ramon and San Mateo.
-The Marvegos® also provides fine art programs to 16 outreach sites in the Bay Area and serves more than 1200 students annually.
+The first studio opened in Saratoga in 1993 and was followed by Los Gatos, Fremont, San Ramon, San Mateo and Redwood City.
+The Marvegos® also provides fine art programs to many outreach sites in the Bay Area and serves more than 1200 students annually.

 It is said that organizations are only as good as the people in them.
 The Marvegos Fine Art School has been fortunate to have a dedicated staff of artists/instructors, beginning with Rita Young.
 All of the instructors at the Marvegos Fine Art School have a BA in fine art, a portfolio showing strength in drawing and painting, an ability to communicate with children, respect for the work and abilities of children, and an ideology that matches the approach taught at The Marvegos®.